ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note:: This setting is only relevant for the TensorFlow based agents, for PyTorch agents the ``infos`` data is always stored.

-To write the ``infos`` data to JSON or Parquet files using Dataset, specify output and output_config keys like the following:
+To write the ``infos`` data to JSON or Parquet files using Datastream, specify output and output_config keys like the following:

 .. code-block:: python